The Man From UNCLE

 Somehow, HPD knows you're here.
 And so do our feathered friends."

-Napoleon wiped the sweat from his face and studied
+Napoleon wiped the sweat from his face and

-up and down the length of the hotel.
+ran up and down the length of the hotel.

 "You've got to get out, Napoleon!"